Review of ‘49.5’ at 601Artspace

 TARWUK at Martos

-TARWUK: Bijeg u noć TARWUK is a two-person collaborative, described by curator Bob Nikas as having “four hands, one mind.” […]
+TARWUK: Bijeg u noć TARWUK is a two-person collaborative, described by curator Bob Nikas as having “four hands, one mind.”
+The show (whose title translates from Croatian as “Escape into the Night”) consists of several works on paper, paintings on canvas, and works on wood—in addition to sculptures both on the floor and tabletop.
+As […]

 Sean Townley at Kristina Kite

-Sean Townley: Bad News from the Colonies Townley’s show at Kristina Kite in Los Angeles presents a mystery for the […]
+Sean Townley: Bad News from the Colonies Townley’s show at Kristina Kite in Los Angeles presents a mystery for the viewer.
+Whether this mystery is solved, however, seems beside the point.
+In today’s media environment where immediate legibility (and insta-gratification) is taken for granted, the power of this work instead resides with the clues, details, […]

 Alejandro Almanza Pereda: Physics of Freedom and Necessity